ozihler/techexcellence-eventstorming-cleanarchitecture/README.md

 We didn't implement it fully.
 The presenter adapter e.g. don't map the received data to a corresponding http response.

 Else, it contains everything Clean Architecture requires.

+The presentation can be found in the resources folder.